 OJP is committed to ensuring a fair and open process for awarding grants.
-NIJ reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable, as well as consistent with basic minimum program or legislative requirements as stated in the solicitation (including, but not limited to, requirements as to timeliness, proper format, and responsiveness to the scope of the solicitation).
+NIJ reviews the application to make sure that the information presented is reasonable, understandable, measurable, and achievable as well as consistent with the solicitation.

 Peer reviewers will be reviewing the applications submitted under this solicitation that meet basic minimum requirements.
 NIJ may use either internal peer reviewers, external peer reviewers, or a combination to review the applications under this solicitation.
 An external peer reviewer is an expert in the field of the subject matter of a given solicitation who is NOT a current U.S. Department of Justice employee.
-An internal reviewer is a current U.S. Department of Justice employee who is well-versed or has expertise in the subject matter of this solicitation.
-Eligible applications will be evaluated, scored, and rated by a peer review panel.
+An internal reviewer is a current U.S. Department of Justice employee.
+An internal reviewer is a current U.S. Department of Justice employee.
+An internal reviewer is a current U.S. Department of Justice employee.
+An internal reviewer is a current U.S. Department of Justice employee, and rated by a peer review panel.
 Peer reviewers' ratings and any resulting recommendations are advisory only.
 In addition to peer review ratings, considerations for award recommendations and decisions may include, but are not limited to, underserved populations, geographic diversity, strategic priorities, past performance, and available funding.